Out-of-District and/or Community College Courses (non running start*)Click here for the Out-of-District and/or Community College Approval Form

-Some students opt to take a correspondence and/or community college course to earn credits needed for high school graduation.
+Some students opt to take an out-of-district and/or community college course to earn credits needed for high school graduation.
 The student is responsible for all costs of the program including transportation, tuition, books, and fees.
 See the Everett Public Schools District Policy regarding community college and correspondence courses below.

-Many students find the flexibility in taking correspondence courses to be very helpful, especially since students can take up to 2.0 credits via that route.
+Many students find the flexibility in taking out-of-district or correspondence courses to be very helpful, but please note that some programs (based on accreditation) can only take up to 2.0 credits via that route.
 The main frustrations that students have communicated are not having the teacher in the immediate area to see when questions arise, and needing to find proctors for the exams (student's cannot use JHS Staff due to programs not being affiliated with JHS).

 * Running Start is a separate program - see the Running Start menu for more information on that option

-Last year, the 3 correspondence programs that were most used by JHS students were:
+Last year, the 2 out-of-district programs that were most used by JHS students were:

 As noted in Everett Public Schools Policy #2410P:

 Community College Course Information:

 Students enrolled in college coursework, including community colleges, vocational technical colleges, four year colleges, universities, or approved private schools in the state of Washington, and other schools or institutions, which are approved by the district after evaluation for a particular course offering, are eligible to receive high school credit.
 Prior permission is required from the principal or designee for students who are enrolled in approved college programs.

 Upon completion of coursework, credit will be granted pursuant to section ‘Granting High School Credit,’ number 7.